googlearchive/drive-realtime-utils/README.md

 </table>

 ### RealtimeUtils.load(documentId, onFileLoaded, initializeModel)
-Load a new document that is persisted in Google Drive.
+Load a new or existing document that is persisted in Google Drive.
 <table>
   <tr>
     <th>Name</th>